 At the Oroville facility, the District employs one full time Pilot II.
 On average the planes make applications to over 150,000 acres each year.
 During down time, the 3 planes receive repairs and technological improvements such as new instruments and instrument panels, installation of new technology (altimeter, Satloc, Ag-Nav), repainting, replacing engine parts, and routine annual maintenance.
-The Pilot II also is responsible for renting a passenger plane and providing aerial surveillance flights over seasonally flooded wetlands and duck clubs for the District's Mosguito and Vector Control Specialists.
+The Pilot II also is responsible for renting a passenger plane and providing aerial surveillance flights over seasonally flooded wetlands and duck clubs for the District's Mosquito and Vector Control Specialists.
+In 2020 the District, with the help of District Pilot Del Boyd, had a new tank truck built.
+The new truck will be used for all liquid larvacide applications.